-Faculty will receive accommodations letters from the Accessibility Services coordinator about individual students with disabilities actually enrolled in their classes.
-Such accommodations are not optional and are not left to the discretion of the instructor; however, the coordinator encourages and welcomes consultation, questions and concerns.
+Accommodation letters describing the student’s accommodations are delivered to faculty by the individual student.
+Such accommodations are not optional and are not left to the discretion of the instructor; however, the coordinator encourages and welcomes consultation, questions, and concerns.
 The coordinator may or may not have written permission from a student to discuss the nature of the student’s disability, but can discuss the student’s functional limitations relating to the individual classroom, curriculum, and tests.

 Services to faculty include:

 - Specialized test administration for students enrolled at either the Jamestown or Cattaraugus County Campus who need to take their tests in The Learning Center for disability-related reasons

 - Consultation regarding classroom and testing adaptations for individual students

 - Preliminary screening of students with possible learning disabilities